bar181/openai-agents/course_intro.md

 ## About the Instructor

 **Bradley Ross** is an experienced Agentics Engineer and Technical Lead, pursuing a Master's at Harvard University.
-Bradley has served as a Teaching Fellow / Course Asssistant for Harvard’s CS50 for ten terms, mentoring thousands of students through the fundamentals and intricacies of software engineering, AI, and web development.
+Bradley has served as a Teaching Fellow / Course Asssistant for Harvard’s CS50 for ten terms, mentoring thousands of students.
+He mentors students and developers in software engineering, AI development, and web programming.

 ---